Koszul duality between Higgs and Coulomb categories $\mathcal{O}$: The Higgs side

 so this shows that these vectors span.

-Now, consider the action of these operators in the representation $Y$ localized over the fraction field of $\Symt$.
+{\bf Linear independence:} Now, consider the action of these morphisms in the representation $Y$ localized over the fraction field $K$ of $\Symt$.
+By construction, the image of every morphism $\sgns\to \sgns'$ lies in the subalgebra of $\K$-linear endomorphisms of $K$ generated by the action of elements of $W$ and multiplication by elements of $K$.
+This is a copy of the twisted group algebra of $W$ over the field $K$.
 The action of $\tilde{\wall}(\sgns,\sgns',w) $ is given by the element $w$, times a non-zero rational function, plus elements which are shorter in Bruhat order.
-Thus, the operators $\sgns\to \sgns'$ span the twisted group algebra of $W$ over rational functions.
-Since this group algebra is a vector space of dimension $\# W$ over the fraction field, this is only possible if the elements $ \tilde{\wall}(\sgns,\sgns',w)$ are linearly independent over $\Symt$. \end{proof}
+Thus, the morphisms $\sgns\to \sgns'$ have the same $K$-span as the elements of $W$.
+Since this span is a vector space of dimension $\# W$ over $K$, this is only possible if the elements $ \tilde{\wall}(\sgns,\sgns',w)$ are linearly independent over $\Symt$. \end{proof}